sanson0/outrun/README.md

 ## Deployment
 The process of deploying the website is described in this section and instructions are provided for deployment of changes to website.
-The Gitpod workspace was created from the new repository 'outrun' on Github.
+The Gitpod workspace was created from the new repository 'Outrun' on Github.
 To make changes to the website, log in to Gitpod to modify code within the workspace.

-Deploying the Website
+### Deploying the Website
 The website code was created/ modified in Gitpod, then all the files were saved.
 The following was typed at the Gitpod commmand line:-

 1. Git add (files created/ modified)
-2.   git commit -m "commments on what was created or changed"
+2. Git commit -m "commments on what was created or changed"
-3.   git push (this command transfers code from Gitpod to the repository in Github)
+3. Git push (this command transfers code from Gitpod to the repository in Github)
 4. On the Github site, the settings menu was selected, this displayed a new screen.
 5. In the section called 'Github Pages' where it says 'Source', the main branch was selected (the default branch).
 6. 'Save ' was clicked to display the URL of the website.

-The address of this website is https://sanson0.github.io/outrun/ Making changes to the website
+The address of this website is https://sanson0.github.io/outrun/

+### Making changes to the website

 Whenever new changes to the code are made in Gitpod (within the main branch), and these changes are saved, and commands git add, git commit and git push are used, the changes to the website are automatically deployed (so they appear at the